- Code ENVS3033

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-This an intensive course delivered from 5-16 February 2018.
 50-60 contact hours including 6-7 contact hours daily with an additional 3-4 hours work required per day.

 Requisite and Incompatibility